mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 url="https://parallel.thebookofenoch.info/#48"
 %}

-In the above verse we see that salvation is "in the name of the Lord of Spirits", who seems to be separate from "that Son of Man".
-However, we know that salvation is in the name of Yeshua:
+In the above verse we see that salvation is "in the name of the Lord of Spirits".

-{% include verse.html
-text="This Yeshua is ‘the stone that was rejected by you, the builders; it has become the cornerstone.’ **There is salvation in no one else, for there is no other name under heaven given among mortals by which we must be saved.**" verse="Acts 4:11-12"
-%}

-This is only possible if Yeshua carries the name of YHWH (see the next section).

 ## Does Yeshua Carry the Name?